 to create illicit drugs.
 That is why, if you’ve been charged, it

-is critical to retain the services of an experienced Noblesville criminal
+is critical to retain the services of an experienced Noblesville drug

 The Criminal Defense Team, our elite criminal defense team has time and time again demonstrated

 that we know what it takes protect our clients both in and outside the

 courtroom.
 Our firm is proud to be the only firm in Indiana with all four